-- Save the ZIP file to your computer and unpack the archive. - Double click the setup.exe to install Shield Wizard. - Read and accept the End-user License Agreement and the GNU Lesser general Public License. - Note the Readme Information during the installation process: A new and improved instrument driver (TLPM Instrument Driver) is installed. - After installing the OPM, connect the USB cable of your power meter(s) to the PC.
+- Save the ZIP file to your computer and unpack the archive. - Double click the setup.exe to install Shield Wizard. - Read and accept the End-user License Agreement and the GNU Lesser general Public License. - Note the Readme Information during the installation process: A new and improved instrument driver (TLPM Instrument Driver (a)) is installed. - After installing the OPM, connect the power meter(s) to the PC.